About Ebykr

 Ebykr celebrates classic and vintage lightweight bicycles through provoking imagery and opinion.
 Let's roll together!

-From a modest Milanese workshop at Via Nirone 7 to the absolute heights of professional cycling’s “Double-Double,” the history of Bianchi is a masterclass in industrial resilience and technical proof-of-concept.
+From its modest origins in a Milanese workshop at Via Nirone 7 to the absolute heights of professional cycling’s “Double-Double,” the history of Bianchi is a masterclass in industrial resilience and technical proof-of-concept.
 Founded in 1885 by the visionary Edoardo Bianchi, the brand transformed the primitive velocipede into a precision racing instrument while simultaneously conquering the frontiers of motorcycles, luxury automobiles, and even aviation engines.
 This timeline chronicles the milestones of the “Eagle of Milan”—the world’s oldest continuously operating bicycle manufacturer—as it evolved through royal warrants, wartime grit, and the legendary eras of Coppi and Gimondi to become a permanent icon of the cycling world.

 | Event Date(s) | Event Type | Event Description |